AMITOM at the heart of the processing tomato sector

 To increase the consumption of tomato product through generic promotion activities has been one of the association’s aims since its creation.

-Participate in international standards
+Participate in writing international standards

 The association participates in the writing up and harmonization of international quality standards within the Codex Alimentarius, through WPTC’s recognition as an NGO.